UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_19.md

     return new_squared_list
 ```

-Let’s take a look at the structure:
+Let’s take a look at the how we define a function:

 <center>